pandeyajit282/Credit_Risk_Assessment/README.md

 ### Model building

-Tried multiple models like Logistic, KNN, Random forest, AdaBoost, and XGBoost.
-The random forest and XGBoost models had the highest accuracy.
+Tried multiple models like Logistic, KNN, Random forest, and AdaBoost. since the data is not imbalanced, therefore used the accuracy as the decision metric.
-Also performed hyperparameter tuning for random forest since it was overfitting. at the end XGBoost was selected as the final model.
+The random forest model had the highest accuracy.